k-forghani/image-similarity-assessment/README.md

-# Deep Learning for Flower Image Similarity Assessment
+# Flower Image Similarity Assessment

 This repository contains a comprehensive implementation of deep learning approaches for flower image similarity assessment using the 102 Flower Category Dataset.
 The project explores different embedding-based architectures and their robustness to adversarial attacks.